Telehealth & PSYPACT

 People maintaining continuity

-You moved, changed jobs, or just don't want to restart with someone new.
+You moved, changed jobs, or just do not want to restart with someone new.
 You can keep working with me wherever you land.

 Parents who see themselves in their child